Advice > Software engineering

 We've helped thousands of candidates ace their coding interviews at FAANG and other companies, and we can confirm that preparation is everything.

-Instead, learn the seven key preparation steps you'll need to take to succeed.
-Follow them, use the resources we link to, and give yourself the best possible chance of getting an offer at Google, Facebook, Amazon, or elsewhere.
+Below, we've laid out the seven key preparation steps you'll need to take to succeed.
+Follow them, use the resources we link to, and give yourself the best possible chance of getting an offer at Google, Meta, Amazon, or elsewhere.

-Here are the seven steps to take to prepare for your coding interview.
+Here are the seven steps to take to prepare for your FAANG interview.

 1. Own the process